WingsDevelopment/wagmi-extended/README.md

 ### fetchDeploymentBlockX

 The `fetchDeploymentBlockX` function finds and caches the earliest block where a contract was deployed
 (i.e., the first block containing bytecode at a given address).
+The cache is STORED in locally storage by default and will never refetch this from the chain unless local storage is cleared up.

 It uses an **exponential descent** followed by a **binary search**, making it optimal for locating deployment blocks with minimal RPC calls.